The BMW 750iL Changed Everything

 I. Speak Softly and Carry More Cylinders

 BMW, a company known for well-made sports sedans, so thoroughly shocked the system with its new V12 and 750i/750iL (L for long wheelbase) that Mercedes delayed its new S-Class—taking an agonizing four years to respond.
 The undisputed elite, Rolls-Royce and Bentley, stuck to their tried-and-true formulas through 1998, arguably leading to their acquisition by BMW and Volkswagen Group, respectively, by the end of the 20th century.
-Jaguar was utterly outclassed.
-Aston Martin’s bizarre Lagonda was a non-entity, but the 750iL walked all over it as well.
-The Americans, well, they hadn’t been players since the 1950s—Cadillac had become a footnote in luxury automotive history and Lincoln was making livery cars.
+Jaguar found itself utterly outclassed.
+Aston Martin’s bizarre Lagonda sedan was a technological dead end (the 750iL walked all over it as well).
+And the Americans?
+Well, they hadn’t been true players in this game since the 1950s—Cadillac had long since abdicated the ultra-luxury throne to become a mere footnote, and Lincoln was busy churning out Town Cars for limo duty.
 Make no mistake—the 1988 BMW 750iL changed everything that makes a luxury flagship, and its influence on what modern luxury means cannot be overstated, 38 years and counting later.

 1988 BMW 750iL; courtesy BMW Archive, Germany